browserengineering/book/book/visual-effects.md

     else:
         return skia.ColorBLACK
 ```

+Note that the `Color` constructor takes alpha, red, green, and blue
+values, closely matching (except for the order) our `Pixel` definition.

 You can add "elif" blocks to support any other color names you use;
 modern browsers support [quite a lot][css-colors].
 If you'd like to